jvhagey/Tutorials/pages/mydoc/mydoc_wdl.md

 wdl is configured to work with docker hub so we can swap out the module load portion of the tutorial and just pull in a docker container to run fastqc for us.
 This allows for reproducibility.
 Make sure you specify the version of fastqc if not then docker will just pull the latest one version of the container, but that will change so it won't be reproducible then.

 {% include warning.html content="We CANNOT make directories as we did before though.
-There is an issue with how the container is mounted by cromwell (I think)." markdown="span" %}
+This is due how data is mounted in the container, which is controlled my cromwell.
+This also is in line with the design philosophy of the WDL language to make our script portable.
+In this case we do not have access to the underlying local file structure (can't create a directory in local system) and the output is all contained within container and will be removed after the run unless we explicity make it an `output`. " markdown="span" %}

 ```
 workflow tutorial {